hewasud/Experiment_20171002/README.md

 LeftJoin extension method to combine GroupJoin and SelectMany methods was implemented and was functioning with data context setup using EF6.

-Investigate why this method is failing when the datacontext was setup with EF Core 2.0.
+Investigate why this method is failing when the data context was setup with EF Core 2.0.